remhdyr/dynamicBeta/README.md

 # dynamicBeta
-Variational Auto Encoder (VAE) for biodiversity assessment of insect signals.
+Dynamice _beta_ Variational Auto Encoder (VAE) for biodiversity assessment of insect signals.
 A fully unsupervised model is outperforming conventional methods, such as PCA whereas a semi-supervised method improves upon the unsupervised model results even further.

-This code is made publicly available together with the article "Variational Auto Encoder (VAE) for biodiversity assessment of insect signals." accepted for publication by Ecological Informatics, 2021-10-05.
+This code is made publicly available together with the article "Dynamic _beta_ VAEs  for quantifying biodiversity by clustering optically recorded insect signals", accepted for publication by Ecological Informatics, 2021-10-05.

 This repository provides a minimum working example of the code.
 As the insect signals used in the published work are used commercially by FaunaPhotonics,